Amazon Listing Optimization

 Pay-Per-Click (PPC) ads are an important Amazon Listing Optimization tool for sellers, but they may seem difficult to understand at first, and even more difficult to master.
 Simply put, once you determine which keywords or phrases are the most relevant to your product, you can create an ad campaign that targets those words.
 If, for example, you are selling a garlic press, you might want your item to appear when someone searches for “Garlic Press” on Amazon.
 There may be dozens of other sellers that have the same idea, and as a result, you may need to pay more money “per click”.
 In other words, you are charged each time someone clicks your ad.
 When you bid on keywords with low competition, you might only have to pay a few cents per click.
+An example might be “Blue Garlic Press”, or “Stainless Garlic Press”, or “Garlic Crusher”.
 On a high-demand keyword, it could be as much as several dollars or more per click.
 The better that keyword performs, the more it will cost to “use” it in your ad campaign.
 The other benefit is that once you are running an ad campaign for a particular listing, Amazon will SHOW you what people are typing in to the search bar, allowing you to further refine your ad campaign.
-PPC ads are not rocket science, but they do require some understanding of how the system works before you spend a lot of money on unnecessary keywords or under-performing ad campaigns.
-There are some PPC Specialists listed in the table below who can guide you along the process, or even manage your ad campaigns for you.
+Amazon Listing Optimization using PPC ads is not rocket science, but it does require some understanding of how the system works before you spend a lot of money on unnecessary keywords or under-performing ad campaigns.
+There are some Amazon PPC Specialists listed in the table below who can guide you along the process, or even manage your ad campaigns for you.

 COPYWRITING (TITLES, DESCRIPTIONS, AND DETAILS)